 Application for permanent residency is restricted to certain cases.
 For example, spouses of Mexican nationals must get temporary residency first.

 Permanent residency holders must import foreign-plated cars.
-You can sell your car after crossing the border from USA or Canada or import it into Mexico.
+You can sell your car after crossing the border from the USA or Canada or import it into Mexico.
 However, not all cars can be imported, so check the rules according to your situation.

 See also: How to Get Permanent Residency in Mexico.